okta/okta-developer-docs/packages/@okta/vuepress-site/code/react/index.md

     content: Our guide helps you to add user authentication to your React app, integrate with react-router, and suggests related content.
 ---

 New to Okta?
-Our quickstart will walk you through adding user authentication to your React app in minutes.
+Our how to guide will walk you through adding user authentication to your React app in minutes.

 <ul class='language-ctas'>
 	<li>